*In honor of Taffin’s debut at TEFAF in New York City from May 4-8, we are representing the review of his book.

-Another portion of the introduction is a letter written to James from his 89-year-old uncle Hubert de Givenchy.
+Another portion of the introduction is a letter written to James from his uncle Hubert de Givenchy who passed away in March 2018.
 It is in French and endearing enough to make you well up.
 The fashion legend tells his nephew, “I’m proud of you and your success.
 You became a great creator.”

 To this day, James only employs 20 people.
 Half work in the office and half in the studio, all together in the same building.
 Each jewel is one-of-a-kind featuring spectacular stones set in a playful way.
 The individuality James applies to his designs extends to the production of each piece right down to maker’s mark.
 His first maker’s mark was the Taffin de Givenchy family crest.
 In 2006, James added a second maker’s mark to each piece, a nod to his adopted city, a torch in the hand of the Statue of Liberty.